HackerCorpLabs/nd100x/README.md

 - `aout`: BSD 2.11 a.out format
 - `floppy`: Floppy disk boot

-## Block devices (Floppy and SMD)
+### Block devices (Floppy and SMD)

 Currently the file names used for floppy and SMD are hard coded.
 And the files are expected to be in the current folder.

 * Floppy drives uses FLOPPY.IMG
 * SMD  drives uses SMD0.IMG, SMD1.IMG, SMD2.IMG and SMD3.IMG.

+Other floppy images can be mounted via the Floppy Menu

 ## Running SINTRAN in the Emulator